 - Lighter weight – Rotational weight is much more important than non-rotational like groceries in the boot.
 Less rotational weight means faster acceleration.

-- Wider wheels – These wheels are 1/2″ wider than the factory ones allowing me to switch from 225/50r18 over to 245/45R18 tires.
+- Wider wheels – These wheels are 1/2″ wider than the factory ones allowing me to switch from 225/50R18 over to 245/45R18 tires.
 This puts more rubber on the road (1/2″ more tread width per tire, 1″ on the front and 1″ on the rear) which helps me stay in the curves at higher speeds.
 The increased size of the tire adds weight but that is balanced out by the lighter wheels.
-The wider tires also seems to ride smoother which helps since the suspension is stiffer than factory.
+The wider tires also seem to ride smoother which helps since the suspension is stiffer than the factory setup.

 - Wider offset – These wheels stick out further, about 1/2″, giving me a wider stance and more aggressive look.
 Couple this wider stance with more rubber on the road and you have a cornering machine.